FlorisCalkoen/shorelineforecasting/README.md

-# Shoreline Forecasting Data Analysis

-## Traditional vs. Machine-Learning Methods for Forecasting Sandy Shoreline Evolution Using Historic Satellite-Derived Shorelines
+# Traditional vs. Machine-Learning Methods for Forecasting Sandy Shoreline Evolution Using Historic Satellite-Derived Shorelines

 Floris Calkoen, 2020, MSc Thesis Project Information Studies (University of Amsterdam) at Deltares (Delft), which was continued september 2020 - december 2020 to write an article about